cornell-zhang/catalyst2018/lab2/README.md

 Take a look at the mobile robotic platform and try to identify each part of the robot when your group gets one.
 Diagrams of the top-view and front-view of the robot are shown in Figures 1 and 2 respectively.
 Figure 3 shows a diagram of the prototyping board.

-<a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/RobotTop.png" target="_blank">Link to image of top view of robot</a>

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/RobotTop.png" width="300">
     <font size="2">